serenity-is/docs/services/service_endpoints.md

         }
 ```

-Our class has name *OrderController*, even though its file is named *OrderEndpoint*.
+Our class has name *OrderController*, even though its file is named *OrderEndpoint.cs*.
 This is due to a ASP.NET MVC limitation (which i don't find so logical) that all controllers must end with *Controller* suffix.

 If you don't end your controller class name with this suffix, your actions will simply won't work.
 So be very careful with this.